maasuofficial/maasu-website/README.md

                         components which represent entire pages.
-Simply put, a container "contains" other components. css/                - Any and all styling. hooks/              - Reuseable React hooks. routes/             - Manages all routes. store/              - All store management and types are contained within this folder.
+Simply put, a container "contains" other components. css/                - Any and all styling. functions/          - All REST API functions and handlers are contained within this folder.
+All deploy to a separate service. hooks/              - Reuseable React hooks. routes/             - Manages all routes. store/              - All store management and types are contained within this folder.